Cerro Pelon Ranch: 3:10 to Yuma expansion

 In 2007, during the filming of 3:10 to Yuma, a substantial number of buildings were added to the movie set.
 After filming concluded, the owners of the Cerro Pelon Ranch petitioned to keep the $2 million expansion, which was initially supposed to be dismantled within 90 days.
 At that time, sets constructed for 3:10 to Yuma made up 75% of the overall sets on the ranch.
 In April 2007, the county's development review committee granted the request to keep the expansion, which would potentially generate revenue in the future.

 Although most film productions at the ranch have been traditional westerns, 2011 saw the filming of a comic book movie, the Marvel Cinematic Universe film Thor.
 The set was expanded again for the 2016 filming of In a Valley of Violence, for which director Ti West explained that Western movie sets "kind of get cannibalized — another movie will come in and knock down buildings and put up a new church".

-Ford put Cerro Pelon Ranch on the market in 2016, at a price of $75 million, In late 2019, the property still unsold, Ford reduced the asking price to $48 million, and the property was sold to an unnamed buyer in 2021.
+In 2016, Ford put Cerro Pelon Ranch on the market, at a price of $75 million, In late 2019, the property still unsold, Ford reduced the asking price to $48 million.
+The property was sold to an unnamed buyer in 2021.